LiterallyANoodle/GobblingGator/README.md

 ### Rotation

 Unity seems to treat position and rotation globally than Godot, which is where I am coming from.
 In Godot, all transforms and other world-related components in scripting are local by default.
 Conversely, in Unity, the opposite is true.
 To get global rotation in degrees, you ask for `transform.eulerAngles`, and to get the local rotation, you ask for `transform.localEulerAngles`.
 This caused me a lot of grief while scripting the paddles.

+In the end, the code related to this had to be scrapped to make the paddles physics objects.
+They continued to give me issues with rotation.